-In the Tibet, more than the grandiose landscapes, more than temples
+In the Tibet, more than the grandiose landscapes, more than the temples

 covered with gold sheets, more than their internal decors of an uncredible wealth, it is definitely